MetPX/sarracenia/doc/sr_subscribe.1.rst

 - log <dir> ( default: ~/.cache/sarra/log ) (on Linux)
    The directory to store log files in.

+- log_reject <True|False> ( default: False )
+   print a log message when rejecting messages.
+This can result in many messages, so usually only used for testing.

 - logrotate <max_logs> ( default: 5 )
    Maximum number of logs archived.